toPromise method is a method form Rxjs library, It is used to convert an observable to a promise.

 lastValueFrom Method

-Simmilar way lastValueFrom returns last emitted value and check for empty value and undefined value. lastValueFrom also stops the subscription once the last value is emitted.
+Similarly, lastValueFrom returns the last emitted value and checks for empty values and undefined values. lastValueFrom also stops the subscription once the last value is emitted.

-Example code is also similar but the output is different.
-Output is last emitted value.
+The example code is also similar but the output is different.
+Output is the last emitted value.

 observable$ = new Observable <String> (Observer =>{